-Springfield College is first and foremost, an educational institution.
-Its hazing prevention policies, and response procedures for hazing incidents embody the institution's mission.
-Education about hazing will be available through the Athletic Department and the Office of Student Activities & Campus Union.

-Membership in clubs, organizations, and other College-affiliated groups can increase leadership and service potential; provide athletic, recreational, intellectual, and spiritual opportunities; and otherwise contribute positively to personal and social development of our students.
-Where membership is linked with involvement in hazing activities, the educational purpose of the endeavor is compromised and the safety of students is endangered.
-Hazing is prohibited by College policy.
+Springfield College is, first and foremost, an educational institution.
+Its hazing prevention policies and response procedures for hazing incidents embody the institution's mission.
+Membership in student organizations (e.g., athletics, club sports, intramurals, esports, clubs, leadership groups, theatrical groups) can increase leadership and service potential, provide athletic, recreational, intellectual, and spiritual opportunities, and otherwise contribute positively to students' personal and social development.
+When membership is linked to the involvement of hazing activities, the educational purpose of the endeavor is compromised, and the safety of students is endangered.
+Hazing is prohibited by college policy and is a crime in Massachusetts.
+The complete hazing policy is available on the Springfield College website.